Who Put the ‘i’ in PDU?

 My favorite ‘i’ is in the title of the collection of short stories called by Isaac Asimov called I, Robot.
 In this instance, the ‘i’ can both stand for intelligent and for the first person personal pronoun.
 In other words the ‘I’ that means ‘me.’
 This is the most personal of the uses of ‘i,’ and it is an interesting play on words since there is no personal ‘I’ in a machine.
 That’s because a machine does not possess a personality or even a soul.

 So what out of all of this talk about iPDUs – or even better yet, IP-PDUs?
 This is me trying to swim back to the shallow end of the pool.

 I must say that I think all the different meanings of ‘i’ apply in the case of intelligent power distribution units.
 As the name itself implies, the modern power strip possesses a lot of smarts.
 By this I mean it can provide volumes of physical data and other environmental information, as well as give you the ability to control its function remotely through it's own IP address, hence, the IP-PDU designation I'm suggesting.

 But like the first knob shifter introduced by BMW, intelligent power strips (IP-strips?
 Maybe I've gone too far...), or IP-PDU’s , can also be infuriating.
 Their smarts come with a provisioning learning curve that makes it tricky for some to put the machine into drive.

 And as for the existential question posed by the ‘i’ in

 Server Technology was the first to automate configuration and provisioning of their Intelligent PRO Series PDUs via Zero Touch Provisioning, and can therefore occasionally wax philosophical about rack PDUs.
-For a more serious treatment of the subject, please see our Zero Touch Provisioning whitepaper, or head to our website to see all our intelligent PDUs.
+For a more serious treatment of the subject, head to our website to see all our intelligent PDUs.